Module 01: Tensors

 print(f"GPU speedup: {np_time/pt_gpu_time:.1f}x faster")

 PyTorch tracks operations to compute gradients automatically.
-This is the magic that makes neural networks trainable:
+Automatic differentiation makes neural networks trainable:

 # NumPy: you'd have to compute gradients by hand